Chandrayaan programme: Successful soft landing

-Spacecrafts
+Spacecraft

-The Chandrayaan programme consists of robotic explorers such as the Moon Impact Probe (MIP) an impactor, Chandrayaan-1 and 2 the orbiters, Vikram lander and Pragyaan rover.
+The Chandrayaan programme consists of robotic explorers such as: the Moon Impact Probe, an impactor; Chandrayaan-1 and 2, the orbiters; the Vikram lander; and the Pragyaan rover.

 Impactor: Moon Impact Probe

 The Moon Impact Probe (MIP) weighed 35 kg with 25 minutes of expected operating duration.
 It carried a Radar altimeter to record the altitude data which would be used in qualifying technologies for future soft landing missions, a Video imaging system to acquire close-range pictures of the lunar surface, and a Mass spectrometer to study the tenuous atmosphere of the Moon.
 On 12 November 2008, the MIP separated from the orbiter and impacted near the lunar south pole's Shackleton crater.
 While descending, the probe's Chandra's Altitudinal Composition Explorer (CHACE) instrument detected the presence of water.